AdrikaMohanty/asic_class/README.md

-### Basic pre-requisties to be installed in your system and installation of the tool
+### Basic pre-requisites to be installed in your system and installation of the tool
 ***********

 ```